COMPANY |

 Paycom investors may receive additional information about the case by clicking the link "Submit Your Information" above.
 If you are a member of the class described below, you may no later than January 9, 2024 move the Court to serve as lead plaintiff of the class, if you so choose.

-A class action lawsuit has been filed on behalf of those who purchased or acquired Paycom Software, Inc. (“Paycom”) (NYSE: PAYC) securities between May 3, 2023 and November 1, 2023, both dates inclusive (the “Class Period”).
+A class action lawsuit has been filed on behalf of those who purchased or acquired Paycom Software, Inc. (“Paycom”) (NYSE: PAYC) securities between February 9, 2022 and November 1, 2023, both dates inclusive (the “Class Period”).

 Case Background:

 On October 31, 2023, Paycom shocked the market when it reported its Q3 2023 financial results.
-In the results, Paycom disclosed disappointing Q3 revenues, revenues guidance for Q4 2023, and an initial 2024 outlook for 10% to 12% revenue growth.
+In its results, Paycom disclosed disappointing Q3 revenues, revenues guidance for Q4 2023, and an initial 2024 outlook for 10% to 12% revenue growth.
 Paycom’s reported financial results fell significantly below consensus estimates.
-On an earnings call held that same day discussing the results, Paycom’s CEO and CFO disclosed that the company’s Beti product was cannibalizing a portion of Paycom’s services and revenues, which led the company to miss its expected revenues for Q3 2023.
+On an earnings call held that same day discussing the results, Paycom’s CEO and CFO disclosed that the company’s Beti product was cannibalizing a portion of Paycom’s services and revenues, which led the company to miss its expected revenues for the Q3 2023.
 Likewise, the cannibalization of services and revenues caused Paycom to lower its projected fiscal 2023 revenues.

 Following this news, the price of Paycom shares declined by $94.28, or approximately 38.49%, from $244.97 per share to $150.69 on November 1, 2023.